Pioli hoping for Milan revival on return to Champions League knockouts

 “We need to keep going, playing the Champions League next season would be a good finish at this point, but we need to be more consistent,“ he told DAZN.

-Pioli replaced Marco Giampaolo, the latest in a long line of managers the Rossoneri churned through in the largely miserable eight years since they had last won the league.
+Pioli replaced Marco Giampaolo, the latest in a long line of managers the Rossoneri churned through in the largely miserable eight years since they had last won the league in 2011.

 He took over a team which had won three and lost four of their opening seven matches, and only managed three more wins between his appointment and that season’s winter break.